aliyun/credentials-java/README.md

 1. System Properties

     Look for environment credentials in system properties.
-If the `alibabacloud.accessKeyId` and `alibabacloud.accessKeyIdSecret` system properties are defined and not empty, the program will use them to create default credentials.
+If the `alibabacloud.accessKeyId` and `alibabacloud.accessKeySecret` system properties are defined and not empty, the program will use them to create default credentials.
+If the `alibabacloud.accessKeyId`, `alibabacloud.accessKeySecret` and `alibabacloud.sessionToken` environment variables are defined and are not empty, the program will use them to create temporary security credentials(STS).
+Note: This token has an expiration time, it is recommended to use it in a temporary environment.

 2. Environment Credentials